Overcoming Narcissistic Abuse, by Life Coach- Elizabeth Shaw

 Look after yourself.

-Exercise, even a walk outdoors, trying to get enough sleep, taking naps in the day of it helps you.
+Exercise, even a walk outdoors, trying to get enough sleep, taking naps in the day if it helps you.

 Talk therapy, it helps to discuss it all to move forward.

 Listen to your change in energy levels.
-Listen to your change in mood, stop and focus on taking deep breaths in and out, to calm yourself.
+Listen to your change in mood, stop and focus on taking deep breaths in and out, on calming yourself.

 Keep a diary on when you feel triggered.